Proteusiq/Pragmatic-Python/chapters/02_tdd.md

 ##### 1.1: User Stories as the North Star

-Ousterhout’s critique stings like a cold Danish wind: TDD can feel like a hamster wheel, write a test, make it pass, repeat.
+Ousterhout’s critique stings like a cold Danish wind: TDD can feel like a hamster wheel, write a test, make it pass, refactor, repeat.
 It’s tempting to hack in just enough code to flip the test green, like slapping together smørrebrød for a hungry tourist.
 This *tactical programming* risks a codebase that’s functional but fragile, a Jenga tower of features ready to collapse.
 Without a clear moment to step back and design, we’re not building software; we’re assembling *joker code*, chaotic and unmaintainable.

 Fair jab.
 Ousterhout has a point, _but_, yes, there is always a _but_, TDD is much more than Nala Se's private research lab to oversee red-green–pass-checks in Kamino.
 TDD, done pragmatically, isn’t about piling up unit tests, it’s about crafting a system that solves the *core problem* through user defined and agreed stories.
 It is the Clone's trooper rallying call, _`An army of one man, but the right man for the job.`_